Player Management

 }

-Best Practices
+Best practices

-SetAIPlayerTypes()before presenting the player selector so AI options are available from the start.
+- Register AI types early, before presenting the selector, so the AI options are available from the start.

 See Also

-- Pause Menu - System pause screen integration
+- Pause Menu — system pause screen integration